September 23, 2016

 The Beck family has ties with Purdue dating back to 1937 when Lawrence Beck and his son, Francis, each planted three acres of hybrid parent seed corn offered by Purdue’s Botany Department.
 That crop became the first of Beck’s Superior Hybrids, and the company has now grown into the largest family-owned, retail seed company in the United States.

-Dedication of the new Beck’s Floor for Agricultural Economics will be held from 2:30-4 p.m. on Sept.
-23. The updated seventh floor of Krannert will allow the Department of Agricultural Economics to maintain and increase its global presence and reputation in food, agribusiness and farm management.
+Dedication of the new Beck’s Floor for Agricultural Economics was held Friday (Sept.
+23).
+The updated seventh floor of Krannert will allow the Department of Agricultural Economics to maintain and increase its global presence and reputation in food, agribusiness and farm management.
 New office suites offer a concentrated area for faculty and staff, fostering increased collaboration among colleagues that should result in new and innovative research, teaching and outreach.

 “We are profoundly grateful for the Beck family’s enduring loyalty and generosity to Purdue Agriculture.
 The opportunities and resources made possible through the Beck’s Floor for Agricultural Economics will spur students and faculty to advances in food production, agribusiness, and farm management that improve lives here and around the globe,” said Purdue President Mitch Daniels.